DCC-Lab/RayTracing/tutorial/article.md

 # Abstract

-1. For students and non optical designer
+1. Simple optical design, 0th order: object images, but apertures, field stops and invariant
-2. Simple optical design, 0th order: object images, but apertures, field stops and invariant
+2. For students and non optical designers
 3. Simple Python library for tracing rays, few dependencies
 4. Documented code, simplicity before power, yet very powerful.

 # Introduction

 Optical design is everywhere, not by this name